 These include but are not limited to:

-All these accounts for better and more successful business processes.
+All of this accounts for better and more successful business processes.
 So, you can see that the return on investment is very high for these systems.

 One of the key factors behind the build of structured cabling that makes it so important is its adaptability and scalability for growth.
 These systems are designed to support a highly accurate and super-fast bandwidth.
 This is a great blessing for any business.